eburghar/rconfd/README.md

 ## Why rconfd is exiting with no error code in daemon mode ?

-rconfd in daemon mode can exist with no error code, leaving only the message `Exiting daemon mode: no dynamic secrets used`.
+rconfd in daemon mode can exit with no error code, leaving only the message `Exiting daemon mode: no leased secrets used`.
 Without secrets to renew, rconfd considers that it's useless to wait for nothing and delegates the task to keep running without doing anything to something else (lighter).
 It's a feature actually, as explained in [s6 Integration](#s6-integration) section above.